VTV Family Outreach Foundation Board of Directors

 Having grown up in a close-knit Lebanese community, Joe was heavily influenced by his Lebanese heritage and the challenges confronting the Middle East.
 At American University, Joe majored in International Relations and Political Science.
-Upon graduation, Joe enrollenatid in the Master’s Program in International Relations at the American University of Beirut in Lebanon.
+Upon graduation, Joe enrolled in the Master’s Program in International Relations at the American University in Lebanon.

 After marrying Mona in Beirut in 1982, Joe worked with his father in The Samaha Corporation, an international trade firm in McLean, Virginia.
 During this period, Joe traveled extensively throughout the Middle East, Asia, and Europe.
 Joe eventually gravitated to the real estate business, and he remains in that business today.